jgyasu/MediGemma/README.md

 # MediGemma

+(This was a task for the selection of research interns at NUS)

 This paper did not have any code associated or results to reproduce.
 It presented a benchmark and further instruction prompt tuned Flan-PaLM model to create Med-PaLM.
 PaLM models are old generation closed-source models so to prove my coding proficiency, I